apache/doris/docs/en/internal/grouping_sets_design.md

 ## 2. Object

 Support `GROUPING SETS`， `ROLLUP` and `CUBE ` syntax，implements 1.1, 1.2, 1.3 1.4, 1.5, not support the combination
- and nesting of GROUPING SETS at current version.
+ and nesting of GROUPING SETS in current version.

 ### 2.1 GROUPING SETS Syntax